MarketSquare/robotframework-tidy/docs/source/configuration/skip_formatting.rst

 Skip keyword call
 ------------------
-Comma separated list of keyword call names that should not be formatted.
+Comma-separated list of keyword call names that should not be formatted.
 Names will be normalized before search (spaces and underscores removed, lowercase).

 With this configuration::